heysuhas/trickstroke/README.md

 ## 📄 License

-This project was created for the TrickStroke Game Development Project.
+This game was made for fun, so don't hate me for bugging many things out<3

 ---